TaoELi/cavity-md-ipi/README.md

 The implementation of CavMD relies on conventional MD packages.
 Currently, CavMD is implemented on top of the [i-pi](http://ipi-code.org/) package, which provides a user-friendly interface for nuclear dynamics.
 Because the [i-pi](http://ipi-code.org/) package is written in python, it enables a fast realization of new algorithms and ideas when the cavity is considered.

 In general, i-pi provides an interface to separate the nuclear force evaluation and the rest functions of nuclear dynamics.
-Currently, CavMD can be performed in i-pi using new force evaluators: **ffcavphsocket** (for single-mode VSC) and **ffgencavsocket** (for Fabry-Perot VSC), which is operated in a similar way as using the original **ffsocket** evaluator but with additional parameters to control the degrees of freedom for cavity photons.
+Currently, CavMD can be performed in i-pi using new force evaluators: **ffcavphsocket** (for single-mode VSC) and **ffgencavsocket** (for Fabry-Perot VSC), which are operated in a similar way as using the original **ffsocket** evaluator but with additional parameters to control the degrees of freedom of cavity photons.

 Therefore, performing CavMD simulations is **very easy** in practice: the only background is to know how to perform conventional molecular dynamics outside the cavity with i-pi (which may take one hour to study from scratch), and the inside cavity results can be simulated by adding a few parameters.
 In short, it is user-friendly to all researchers.